raphael-group/magi/README.md

 5. **MongoDB**.
 By default, MAGI assumes that MongoDB is running on the `"localhost"` server using a database named `"magi"`.
 You can configure to look for data on a different server or in a different database using the `MONGO_HOST` and/or `MONGO_DB_NAME` environment variables.
 If you use a non-standard port for Mongo, you can set the `MONGO_PORT` environment variable accordingly.
 6. **Feedback**.
 MAGI uses [WebEngage](https://webengage.com/) for collecting feedback from users.
 If you want to use WebEngage for your own version of MAGI, you first need to set up an account on the WebEngage website.
 Then, you can configure MAGI to use your account by setting the `WEBENGAGE_ID` environment variable to use your site's WebEngage ID.
 7. **Webmaster tools**.
 In order to use Google and Bing's webmaster tools, you need to serve a file from your web server.
 MAGI can be configured to do this automatically by setting the `GOOGLE_SEO_ROUTE`, `GOOGLE_SEO_ROUTE_NAME`, and/or `BING_SEO_ROUTE` environment variables.
 First, place the files in the MAGI directory, and then point to them using the environment variables.
-8. **Enrichment server** In order to use enrichment statistics, you should run the server above either on the local host or on a separate machine.
-The `ENRICHMENT_HOST` should be set to either localhost, or the IP address/host alias of the separate machine, respectively, and the `ENRICHMENT_PORT` value should be set to the port you choose.

 ### Support ###